hanslhansl/cpptkinter/README.md

 ```
 _Cpptkinter_ makes use of this technique for widget constructors and many widget methods.
 The _cnf_ structs have the same name as the function they are meant for and are located in namespace `cpptkinter::cnfs`.
 ### reference counting
+Python objects are reference counted: They get destroyed once no reference remains.
+Reference cycles are (in theory) broken by the garbage collector.

+In c++ reference counting is usually implemented using [std::shared_ptr](https://en.cppreference.com/w/cpp/memory/shared_ptr).
+This solution has three major drawbacks:
+- shared_ptr doesn't provide an algorithm for breaking reference cycles.
+If e.g. a master has a reference to its slave and vice versa these two objects will never be destructed because their reference count never reaches 0.
+- A shared_ptr can point to null.
+Dereferencing such an empty shared_ptr invokes undefined behaviour.
+- The contained object is accessed using the pointer syntax `ptr->member` instead of `obj.member`.

+_Cpptkinter_ solves problem 2 and 3 with wrapper classes.
+These classes are essentially a combination of the [pimpl idiom](https://en.cppreference.com/w/cpp/language/pimpl) and `std::shared_ptr`.
+They hold an owning reference to an implementation struct which contains the member objects (and potentially virtual functions).
+Member functions are implemented inside the wrapper class instead of inside the implementation class (solving problem )
 ### converting objects from c++ to tcl
 ### converting objects from tcl to c++
+## thread safety
 ## examples